HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

 Activity scores per regulon are calculated later via **AUCell**.

 **Optional tracks.** In addition to motif files, you can choose to include the ENCODE **track rankings** database and **track→TF** mapping so cisTarget can prune modules by **track enrichment** (experimental TF-binding signal from ChIP/ATAC) rather than—or in addition to—sequence PWMs.
-Tracks are complementary to motifs; if you use them, download the hg38 v10 track rankings and the matching track-to-tf TSV, and set the `tracksDb` / `tracksAnnotation` paths in the config.
+Tracks are complementary to motifs; if you use them, download the matching track rankings and track-to-tf, and set `tracksDb` / `tracksAnnotation` paths in the config.

 4) Track rankings database
 ```bash